Jmuccigr/AppleScripts/image extraction/README.md

 ## Get Word images

-This script is a little simpler since it just unzips the word/media folder inside the docx bundle and deposits those files inside the original folder.
-Right now it unzips everything, but I should probably have it just do the image files.
+This script is a little simpler since it just unzips the word/media folder inside the docx bundle and deposits those files inside the original folder, creating what is hopefully a uniquely named sub-folder.
+(The name is based on the date and time and filename, so it **should** be unique.)
+Right now the unzips everything, but I should probably have it just do the image files, though it doesn't look like unzip's support of regex is so great.
 Since `unzip` is built into MacOS, this doesn't require any monkey business.